HackBulgaria/Ruby-on-Rails-1/week3/2-extend-the-blog/README.md

 * list all photos by going to '/photos'
 * view a specific photo by visiting '/photos/:id'

+Layouts for viewing all posts and all photos should be different.
+Be creative!

 We would also like to be able to view both photos and posts when we go to our index page('/').

 :)